gottacatchenall/ms_false_negatives/README.md

 # Introduction

-Community ecology is fundamentaly about understanding species interactions.
+Understanding which and how species interact underlies many questions in evolutionary biology and ecology, but also is an increasing imperative to both mitigate the anthropogenic change on Earth's biodiversity [@Makiola2020KeyQue;
-Understanding how species interact underlies many  question in evolutionary biology, community ecology, and is an increasing imperative to mitigate the anthropogoenic change on  Earth's biodiversity [@Makiola2020KeyQue; @Jordano2016ChaEco] and to predict potential spillover of zoonotic disease [@Becker2021OptPre].
-Over the past couple decades biodiversity data has become increasingly available---remote-sensing has enabled collection of data on spatial scales and resolutions previously unimaginable, and improved in-situ sensing [@Stephenson2020TecAdv] and adoption of open data practices [@Kenall2014OpeFut] have substantially amount of data available to ecologists.
+@Jordano2016ChaEco] and to predict potential spillover of zoonotic disease [@Becker2021OptPre].
+Over the past few decades biodiversity data has become increasingly available: remote-sensing has enabled collection of data on spatial scales and resolutions previously unimaginable, automation of in-situ sensing [@Stephenson2020TecAdv], and adoption of open data practices [@Kenall2014OpeFut] have substantially amount of data available to ecologists.
 Still, widespread data about species _interactions_ remains elusive [@TIM_DATASET_PAPER].
 Often, observing an interaction between two species requires human sampling, typically because remote sampling methods can only detect co-occurrence, and this itself is not necessarily indicative of interaction [@Blanchet2020CooNot].
 This